jbnicolai/admiral.js/Readme.md

 ## Custom help

  You can display arbitrary `-h, --help` information by listening for "--help".
-Commander will automatically exit once you are done so that the remainder of your program does not execute causing undesired behaviours, for example in the following executable "stuff" will not output when
+Admiral will automatically exit once you are done so that the remainder of your program does not execute causing undesired behaviours, for example in the following executable "stuff" will not output when